kenxt/predixy/README.md

 # Predixy [中文版](https://github.com/joyieldInc/predixy/blob/master/README_CN.md)

-**Predixy** is a high performance and fully featured proxy for redis sentinel and redis cluster This is a copy, please visit:https://github.com/joyieldInc/predixy
+**Predixy** is a high performance and fully featured proxy for redis sentinel and redis cluster.
+This is a copy, please visit:https://github.com/joyieldInc/predixy
 ## Features